MaximKucherov/Assignment-iOS/README.md

 ## Handover ##

 * Create a private fork of this repository
-* Assign admin rights to maros.novak@goodrequest.com
+* Assign admin rights to andrej.jasso@goodrequest.com
 * Create develop branch
 * You can commit and push changes continuously
 * Submit the final assignment as a pull request on the master branch
-* Set maros.novak@goodrequest.com as reviewers
+* Set andrej.jasso@goodrequest as reviewers

 ## Specification ##